 Surface morphology of prepared samples was investigated by SEM with EDS and optical microscope.
 Figure 6 (a1,b1,c1) shows the SEM images of Al, Al7020 and Al/MWCNTs composites respectively.
-Also Figure 6 (a2,b2,c2) shows the optical microscopic of the same samples.
-Different spectrum spot was taken to analyze the surface chemically by EDS; the Table 2 and 3 illustrates the results of EDS for Al7020 and Al/MWCNTs composite respectively.
-It can be noticed clearly the variety of microstructure between of Al, alloy and composite.
-So the pure aluminum surface revealed the grain boundaries and pitting corrosion groves due to the etching solution and with no traces of phases.
-While the Al7020 topography showed the other phases due to alloying the aluminum with the other elements (Zn, Mg, Cu, Si, Cr, Ca and others).
+Figure 6 (a2,b2,c2) shows the optical microscopic of the same samples.
+Different spectrum spot was taken to analyze the surface chemically by EDS; Table 2 and 3 illustrate the results of EDS for Al7020 and Al/MWCNTs composite respectively.
+Variety of microstructure of Al, alloy and composite were noticed.
+The pure aluminium surface revealed the grain boundaries and pitting corrosion groves due to the etching solution and with no traces of phases.
+While the Al7020 topography showed the other phases due to alloying the aluminium with other elements (Zn, Mg, Cu, Si, Cr, Ca and others).
 These phases acquire materials the stiffness and the hardness when impeding the dislocations to move [26].
-The SEM and optical microscope images of Al/MWCNTs composite are significantly showed the homogenous distribution of MWCNTs through the Al matrix grain boundaries which act as self-lubricant materials leading to increasing the ductility, increment of stiffness and hardness [27].
+The SEM and optical microscope images of Al/MWCNTs composite showed the homogenous distribution of MWCNTs through the Al matrix grain boundaries which act as self-lubricant materials leading to increasing the ductility, increment of stiffness and hardness [27].